VirendraChavda/TumorSegmentation/README.md

 <p align="justify">
 The trained model is robust across various MRI images, showcasing its ability to generalize across different tumor shapes, sizes, and locations.
 </p>

 ---

-## Installation

-To set up the project, clone the repository and install the required dependencies listed in the `requirements.txt` file.
-Run the Jupyter Notebook `training.ipynb` to train or evaluate the YOLO segmentation model.
-The pre-trained model weights (`yolo11n-seg.pt`) can also be used for inference.

----